Are All Red Bird Cardinals?

 These birds come in a combination of gray and red colors.

-07. Scarlet Tanager:
+07. Scarlet Tanager

 At first glance, scarlet tanagers also look like cardinals.
 These migratory birds come with redheads, bodies, and black wings.